ucd-dare/EI-Drive/README.md

 > - **August 2024:** Support transmission error in intention sharing. -->

-## **Looking for an end-to-end autonomous driving platform that seamlessly simulates cooperative perception and edge communication?
+## **Looking for an advanced autonomous driving platform that seamlessly simulates cooperative perception and edge communication?
 Choose EI-Drive!**

 Integrating cooperative perception with edge communication, EI-Drive allows the exploration how communication latency and errors affect not only cooperative perception but also the overall performance of autonomous vehicles.